What Motivates and Deters Burglary?

 At this point, you may be asking, but wouldn’t the threat of imprisonment or fines also deter criminals from burglarizing your home?
 The answer, quite shockingly, was the criminals actually aren’t worried about imprisonment when burglarizing your home.
 In fact, they were more afraid of running into you at the property, or getting hurt while burglarizing!

 This means that vigilance and preventive home security measures actually keep burglars from choosing your home!
 If they believe that you are there (even if you’re not) they won’t try to break into your home, and that alarms and video cameras make them feel even less confident about breaking into your home.

 What we’ve provided here is only the tip of the iceberg when it comes to this study.
-If you want more information, or want to read the study in its entirety, he is the link to the entire study completed by UNC Charlotte.
+If you want more information, or want to read the study in its entirety, this is the link to details on the study completed by UNC Charlotte.